AusBoone/PrivateLine/README.md

 4. Install frontend dependencies with `npm install` inside the `frontend` directory.
 5. Start the backend with `python backend/app.py` and the frontend with `npm start`.
 6. Open a browser and navigate to the frontend's URL to use the application.
+7. After registering a user, persist the returned `encrypted_private_key`, `salt` and `nonce`.
+The React client stores these values in IndexedDB so the private key can be decrypted on login.

 ## Running Tests
 Backend unit tests use **pytest**.
 Once the dependencies are installed you can